Overview

 -

-A Sync operation, while another command is executed, is allowed to change files.
+A sync operation, while another command is executed, is allowed to change files.
 This may cause an unknown result of the command.